quantumlib/Cirq/docs/google/engine.md

 The first index will refer to the circuit run, and the second index will refer to the sweep result in that circuit.

-If the circuits are not parameterized, there will only be one `TrialResult` per circuit using either variant.
+If the circuits are not parameterized, there will only be one `Result` per circuit using either variant.

 The following code shows an example of batching together parameterized